quicwg/base-drafts/draft-ietf-quic-transport.md

 If the Destination Connection ID is zero length and the packet matches the address/port tuple of a connection where the host did not require connection IDs, QUIC processes the packet as part of that connection.
-Endpoints MUST drop packets with zero-length Destination Connection ID fields if they do not correspond to a single connection.
+Endpoints SHOULD either reject connection attempts that use the same addresses as existing connections, or use a non-zero-length Destination Connection ID so that packets can be correctly attributed to connections.

 Endpoints can send a Stateless Reset ({{stateless-reset}}) for any packets that cannot be attributed to an existing connection.
 A stateless reset allows a peer